You can buy a Sydney Pass or open an account after you've travelled, but there are time limits for doing so.

-You can use your account balance to pay a toll invoice or notice provided you have sufficient funds in your account.
+You can use your Linkt account balance to pay a toll invoice or notice provided you have sufficient funds in your account.

 If your account balance is lower than the value of your invoice or notice, you'll need to top up your account before you complete the transfer.

-To transfer, log in to your account and select Pay a toll invoice or demand notice from the menu to the right.
+To transfer, log in to your account and select Pay a toll invoice or demand notice from the menu.
 Follow the prompts to transfer to your account.

 You'll be provided with a receipt, which you can choose to print or have emailed to you.

 Toll notices issued for travel on the Sydney Harbour Bridge or Sydney Harbour Tunnel can't be transferred.
 To pay, call RMS on 13 18 65 during business hours (7am to 7pm Monday to Friday and 8.30am to 12.00pm Saturday, closed public holidays).

 If you've travelled on a Sydney toll road without a valid tolling account or pass, you may inadvertently find yourself with a handful of toll notices to pay.

 If that's you, you can use your tolling account to pay your outstanding Sydney toll notices.
 We'll waive the admin fee when you transfer the toll notices to your account.
 You'll pay the lower transfer fee instead.

 The transfer fee will vary depending on the toll road you've used: